Canadian federal election results in New Brunswick

 Canadian federal elections have provided the following results in New Brunswick.

-Regional Profile
+Regional profile

 New Brunswick results in federal elections are divided among geographical and linguistic lines: The Liberals fare better in the predominantly francophone eastern and northern sections of the province, while the anglophone south and west has historically tended to favour the Conservatives.
 In 1993, Saint John was one of only two ridings in the country to go Progressive Conservative, electing Elsie Wayne.
 The Conservatives improved their seat count in each election from 2004 to 2011, until the Liberals swept New Brunswick (along with the rest of Atlantic Canada) in the 2015 election.
 In 2019, the Conservatives were able to regain 3 seats, while the Greens made history by picking up Fredericton, their first seat outside B.C.
 Their vote percentage almost quadrupled to 17%, replacing the NDP as the main third party.
+In 2021 though, support for the Greens collapsed down to 5% with their sole MP having crossed the floor to the Liberals and being re-elected as such.
+The Liberals widened their popular support but lost one seat to the Conservatives.